-Dr. Freund has more than 30 years of experience in intellectual property law, and has drafted more than 270 issued patents in fields which include chemistry, physics, and biotechnology in general, and actinide chemistry, explosives, conducting polymer films and fibers, ionic liquids, solar cells, lasers including x-ray lasers, nuclear physics, plasma physics, ultrasonic devices, optics, environmental science, trace species detection, cryogenic liquids, flow cytometry, anthrax strain identification, protection against anthrax toxin, improvement in plant growth and other properties, protein solubility quantification and improvement, polymorphism detection and identification, DNA and protein identification using mass spectrometry, surgical instrumentation, removal of unwanted species from waste streams, and analytical chemistry, to name a few specific areas.
-He started his career in intellectual property as a patent trainee at the Los Alamos National Laboratory.
+A Denver patent lawyer, Dr. Freund has more than 30 years of experience in intellectual property law, and has drafted more than 270 issued patents in fields which include chemistry, physics, and biotechnology in general, and actinide chemistry, explosives, conducting polymer films and fibers, ionic liquids, solar cells, lasers including x-ray lasers, nuclear physics, plasma physics, ultrasonic devices, optics, environmental science, trace species detection, cryogenic liquids, flow cytometry, anthrax strain identification, protection against anthrax toxin, improvement in plant growth and other properties, protein solubility quantification and improvement, polymorphism detection and identification, DNA and protein identification using mass spectrometry, surgical instrumentation, removal of unwanted species from waste streams, and analytical chemistry, to name a few specific areas.
+A Denver patent lawyer and IP expert witness, he started his career in intellectual property as a patent trainee at the Los Alamos National Laboratory.

 For the next 29 years, as an attorney at Los Alamos and at Cochran Freund & Young LLC, Dr. Freund prepared and negotiated cooperative research and development agreements, joint development agreements, funds-in agreements, large procurement agreements, nonexclusive and exclusive patent and software license agreements, intellectual property assignment agreements, and material transfer and bailment agreements; prepared patent opinions; handled infringement matters, inventorship disputes, and assisted in patent litigation; and served as an expert witness in intellectual property matters, as well as maintaining a large docket of patent and trademark application, preparation and prosecution.
 Dr. Freund has a reading knowledge of French and German.

 - Court of Appeals for the Federal Circuit